What do lygus bugs look like?

 What is the Life cycle?

 Lygus bugs overwinter as adults.
-In the spring they find winter annuals on which to feed than proceed to lay their eggs from May to July.
+In the spring they find winter annuals on which to feed then proceed to lay their eggs from May to July.
 The first nymphs will be seen at the end of May.
 Adults can be seen at the end of June in the South.
 In the northern prairies, there is only one generation per year.
 In the southern prairies there may be two generations per year.

 What do lygus bugs feed on?

 Lygus bugs will feed on almost anything.
-Their preferred crop choices include alfalfa, canola, lentils, potatoes, flax and fruit trees.
+Their preferred crop choices include faba bean, alfalfa, canola, lentils, potatoes, flax and fruit trees.
 Other host plants include weeds such as redroot pigweed, stinkweed, wild mustard and lamb's quarters.
 In these plants the lygus bugs will feed on the sap of new growth and the reproductive tissue.

 What kind of damage can lygus bug do?